SeedSigner/seedsigner/docs/smartcard_support_installation.md

     make
     sudo make install

+**Note Concerning IfdNFC**
+You may get a message like `Insufficient buffer` you run `idfnfc-activate`, or a message like `ifdnfc inactive` but it is actually working.
+(Even on x86 platforms when it doesn't work with other tools like pcsc_scan)

 **Add Configuration Files**
 Create the folder

-    mkdir /usr/local/etc/nfc/
+    sudo mkdir /usr/local/etc/nfc/

-Create the file `/usr/local/etc/nfc/libnfc.conf` and add the following
+Create the file `/usr/local/etc/nfc/libnfc.conf` and add the following (`sudo nano /usr/local/etc/nfc/libnfc.conf`)

     device.name = "IFD-NFC"
     device.connstring = "pn532_i2c:/dev/i2c-1"

-Create the file `/etc/reader.conf.d/libifdnfc` and add the following
+Create the file `/etc/reader.conf.d/libifdnfc` and add the following (`sudo nano /etc/reader.conf.d/libifdnfc`)

     FRIENDLYNAME      "IFD-NFC"
     LIBPATH           /usr/local/lib/libifdnfc.so